 Not wanting to displease their guests nor suffer any more bad press, fair officials took immediate action.
 Willis Camp (1913-1993), director of Expo Lodging, quickly found trailer space at Brinster's Trailerama, located a mile south of Auburn.
 The caravan gladly made their way to their new campsite, although a handful of campers opted to remain at the stump ranch.

-When the group got to the fairgrounds they were greeted by Willis Camp, public relations director Jay Rockey (b.
-1929), and fair president Joe Gandy (1904-1971), hats in hand.
+When the group got to the fairgrounds they were greeted by Willis Camp, public relations director Jay Rockey (1928-2018), and fair president Joe Gandy (1904-1971), hats in hand.
 Gandy told them that their admission was free, and that he'd even buy them lunch at the prestigious Club 21, the on-site private membership club for exhibitors and VIPs.
 Camp offered his apologies, noting that their original campsite was checked out in early June by his staff, but that the trees were uprooted in the meantime by the corporation that was developing it into an industrial site.

 Davies also offered his apologies, confessing that "we did not handle this well.
 If you come in and use your mouth before your mind, you'll get in trouble.
 I'm sure everyone is happy today" (Fair, 'Wagon Train' Smoke Peace Pipe.

 At 11:30 a.m., crowds gathered in the Plaza of the States to kick off New Jersey Day celebrations.
 Paul Troast, chairman of the New Jersey Tercentenary Committee joined Louis Bruno, Washington State superintendent of public instruction, in raising the New Jersey state flag to the place of honor beside the American flag and the seal of the state of Washington.
 Both men lit a fire font symbolizing the unity among states, after which Boy Scouts raised the flags of all 50 states one by one.